daviswieck/ha-college-football/README.md

 ## Configuration

 You'll need to know your team ID, which is a 2- to 4-letter acronym (eg. "TTU" for Texas Tech or "UT" for Texas).
-This must be capital letters.
+This MUST BE capital letters.
 You can find yours at https://https://www.espn.com/college-football/ in the top scores UI.

 ### Via the "Configuration->Integrations" section of the Home Assistant UI